diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 /**
-* All of these methods preserve the current offset in the file and are thread safe */ public interface PositionedReadable {
+* All of these methods preserve the current offset in the file and are thread safe
+* The read() method reads up to length bytes from the given position in the
+* file into the buffer at the given offset in the buffer.
+The return value is
+* the number of bytes actually read.
+*/
+public interface PositionedReadable {
     public int read(long position, byte[] buffer, int offset, int length)